 Macular disease interferes with the function of your macula and can cause irreparable damage and vision loss.
 Age-related macular degeneration (AMD) is a common type of macular disease that often leads to impaired vision.
 There are two types of AMD: wet and dry.
 Around 90% of people with AMD have the dry type of the disease.
 Dry AMD causes gradual deterioration of your macula as your body stops making new cells to replace your retinal cells as they die.

 Wet AMD is less common but can progress more rapidly.
-It develops when abnormal blood vessels grow in your retina and leak fluid on to your macula.
+It develops when abnormal blood vessels grow in your retina and leak fluid into your macula.
 The fluid can cause scarring and rapid vision loss.

 Even less common types of macular disease include macular dystrophies, diabetic macular edema, central serous retinopathy, and retinal vein occlusion.
 No matter the type, your specialist at Eye Surgeons Associates can diagnose and treat your condition.

 At Eye Surgeons Associates, the team of expert ophthalmologists uses a variety of tests to assess your central vision and identify macular disease.
 For example, they use acuity tests to evaluate your near and distance vision.
-They might also dilate your pupil and examine your retina and macula using an ophthalmoscope or optical coherence tomography testing.
+They will dilate your pupil and examine your retina and macula using an ophthalmoscope and optical coherence tomography testing.